cmkhoa/cf-hub/README.md

 - All API calls derive from `NEXT_PUBLIC_API_URL`.
 - Paste cover image: On `/admin`, when creating/editing a post you can Ctrl/Cmd+V an image from clipboard.
+- Rich text editing: Post content now uses a Quill (react-quill) editor and is stored as sanitized HTML.
+Legacy markdown/plain text posts continue to render; new edits produce HTML.
 - Inline edit mode: Clicking Edit loads post data into the create form; Save issues PUT; Cancel resets.
 - News & Career Stories sections now query with `postType` filters, reducing client filtering.
 - Next/Image remotePatterns / domains must include backend host and any R2 public host.